-The people in this situation I come across – most often in my work – are people who are finding their aging bodies are not cooperating with their youthful minds.
-Despite their otherwise youthful self-image, all evidence of their youth is literally falling down around them.
+The people I come across through our move management business are those grappling with the fact their aging bodies are not cooperating with their youthful minds.
+Despite their otherwise youthful self-image, all evidence of youth is literally falling down around them.
 Maybe they have had a recent joint replacement or heart procedure, or they are suffering from the long-term effects of an irreversible disease or condition.
-Of course, then there is the issue of energy, ability, and desire — sometimes things just seem harder than they used to.
+Of course, then there’s the issue of energy, ability, and desire — sometimes things just seem harder than they used to.

-In this situation, people are often thinking about moving into a retirement community.
-Now keep in mind that more often than not, in this scenario anyway, they have typically been encouraged by others to entertain this thought.
-Loving and concerned friends, family, or neighbors have planted the seed insisting they should at least look at their options.
+In this situation, people are often thinking about moving.
+Maybe to a retirement community or just something smaller or more manageable.
+Keep in mind that more often than not, in this scenario anyway, they have typically been encouraged by others to entertain this idea.
+Loving and concerned friends, family, or neighbors have planted the seed – insisting they should at least look at their options.

 Like me and my lawn-mower go-cart, some part of them begins to think this would be a good idea, while the other part of them is insisting, “No way…keep your foot on the brake…this is crazy!”

 This indecision can go on for years in some cases.
 And we all know that indecision causes stress, illness, and emotional upheaval, right?
 So, why?
-Why do people have such a hard time making this decision of whether to stay or move?
+Why do people have such a hard time making this decision?

 Pushing doesn’t help